FrederikGJ/chat_cat/README.md

 3. Start chatting with the cat! 🐱

+## Special Features 🎯

+### Special Keywords:
+- Try mentioning "fire assistant" for information about Fire Assistant
+- Ask about "dbi" to learn about Det Danske Brandværn
+- Inquire about "brandrådgiver" for information about fire consulting

+### Easter Eggs:
+- Say "ak" or "AK" to see the cat get angry! 😾
+- The cat will respond with various cat sounds and expressions

 ## Customization 🎨

 The application uses a custom theme defined in `.streamlit/config.toml`.
 You can modify the colors and styling by editing this file.